Shattajit/Omnitrix/README.md

-# E-Commerce Application
+# Omnitrix

 ## Overview

-This project is a full-stack web application with a React frontend and a Node.js/Express.js backend.
+This is basically an online e-commerce full-stack web application with a React frontend and a Node.js/Express.js backend.
 It includes features for user authentication, product management, category management, and integration with the Braintree payment gateway.

 ## Features